WWWishere/Hellish377/README.md

 # Isotopic 377 Hell mode
-This sux, go to [Isotopic 377](https://github.com/WWWishere/Hellish377) for other info
+This mode sux, like really sux, you will probably get really mad at this game.
+Go to [Isotopic 377](https://github.com/WWWishere/Hellish377) for other info